Potat0SSack/eggbask/README.md

 # Installation

-First make sure you have downloaded click for python by running `pip install click` if you didn't have it pip will install click as well as any otherr dependencies
+First make sure you have downloaded click for python by running `pip install click`, if you didn't have it pip will install click as well as any other dependencies for it.

 After than open your terminal and run
 ```